PickGGum/Sleep/README.md

 # Sleep

- a roulette for teacher Moon Seok Jang
+ a spinning wheel for teacher Moon Seok Jang

  made for student random selection, but can be used for other purposes.